The Traditional

 Approx. 60cm in length.

-Click To Order - (Code:B/CBESOM) - $29.95 AUD
+Click To Order - (Code:B/CBESOM) - $32.95 AUD

-| ~ BESOM CHANT ~
+~ BESOM CHANT ~

 BROOM MAGICK

 *One old wart cure consists of measuring a wart crosswise with a broom straw, then burying the straw.
-The straw, so intimately connected with the wart, will decay, and so too should the blemish. *Placing a broom across any doorway allows your departed friends and family to speak to you if they so choose.
-As long as the broom remains in place, they can communicate freely. *If you feel as though you are being followed and haunted by unfriendly ghosts, stepping over a broomstick will prevent them from disturbing you. ~ Author Unknown ~ |
+The straw, so intimately connected with the wart, will decay, and so too should the blemish.

 ~ About the BROOM or BESOM ~